Fear and anxiety dominate my days if I allow it, but we have to keep working and striving. How can we succeed despite fears, panic, and anxiety?

 Long story made shorter, I felt I was going to drown, and that scared the heck out of me!

 After this traumatic event was over and I dried off, I had to make a choice.
 Do I get out and never go back in the water, or do I go back the next day?

-I chose to go back, but only after a VERY restless night where I analysed every horrific far-fetched scenario you can imagine.
-If I didn’t go back then I would have gone from having one scary experience to having a brand new phobia.
-Great birthday present!
+I chose to go back, but only after a VERY restless night where I analyzed every horrific far-fetched scenario you can imagine.
+If I didn’t go back then I would have gone from having one scary experience to having a shiny new phobia to unbox.